 South African hominids that lived between around 2.5 million and 1.5 million years ago had an ear for high-frequency consonant sounds, anthropologist Rolf Quam of Binghamton University in New York and colleagues report September 25 in Science Advances.

-Using CT scans and digital technology, Quam’s team reconstructed the ear anatomies of two Australopithecus africanus skulls and one Paranthropus robustus specimen.
-Modern human ear measurements guided virtual recreations of soft tissue around ear bones, enabling calculations of audible sound frequencies.
+Using CT scans and digital technology, Quam’s team reconstructed the ear anatomies of two Australopithecus africanus partial skulls and one Paranthropus robustus specimen.
+Modern human ear measurements guided virtual re-creations of soft tissue around ear bones, enabling calculations of audible sound frequencies.

-A. africanus and P. robustus could have heard high-frequency consonants associated with the letters t, k, f and s better than either chimps or present-day people do, the team found.
-An ability to hear, and presumably make, such sounds enhanced communication among hominids foraging in groups across open landscapes, the researchers propose.
-Such communication need not have required a humanlike language, only vowel and consonant sounds with shared meanings, they say.
+A. africanus and P. robustuscould have heard high-frequency consonants associated with the letters T, K, F and S better than either chimps or present-day people do, the team found.
+An ability to hear, and presumably make, these sounds enhanced communication among hominids foraging in groups across open landscapes, the researchers propose.
+Such communication need not have required a humanlike language, only vowel and consonant sounds with shared meanings, the researchers say.